-Hurricane Florence Zeroes In On Carolinas, Bringing 130 MPH Winds
+'Disaster Is At The Doorstep,' N.C.
+Governor Says As Hurricane Florence Zeroes In

 A hurricane warning – meaning hurricane conditions are expected within 36 hours — is in effect for a long stretch of the coast, from the Santee River in South Carolina to Duck, N.C., which is part of the Outer Banks.

-Hurricane conditions will likely hit on Friday, but tropical storm conditions will arrive on Thursday, according to the hurricane center.
+Hurricane conditions will likely hit the area around North Carolina's southern coast on Friday, but tropical storm conditions will arrive on Thursday, according to the hurricane center.

-"Preparations to protect life and property should be rushed to completion," the agency says.
+"Disaster is at the doorstep and is coming in," North Carolina Gov. Roy Cooper said.
+"If you are on the coast, there is still time to get out safely."

+The time to prepare for the storm is almost over, he said.

 The threat has sparked a rush of evacuation efforts in South Carolina and North Carolina, with more than a million people urged to get out of Florence's way.
 Governors of those states have already declared states of emergency, as have the governors of Virginia and Maryland.